gcampidilli/buckler_research/README.md

 My research questions: <br>
 How are Mutator transposable elements (TEs) conserved across maize genotypes and across the andropogoneae clade?
 What is the impact of Mutator insertions on plant fitness? <br>

 As a primer, Mutator TE behavior was investigated in the active mutator line BonnMu.
-These files are in bonnmu_research.<br/>
+These files are in bonnmu_research.<br/><br/>
-For each of ~270 maize inbreds in the Goodman Maize Diversity Panel:
+Then, for each of ~270 maize inbreds in the Goodman Maize Diversity Panel the following steps were carried out:

 | Step | Description|
 | ---- | -----------|